Dovineowuor/simple_shell/README.md

 ## Simple Shell Project
-** This repository showcases my simple shell project.
+*** This repository showcases my simple shell project.
 The project was Built by a collaboration of

 <li>
 <ol>
 Dovine K Owuor (Eng.
-Dove Ke) and
+Dove Ke)

+and

+Oke Oletunji

 </ol>
 </li>